AsadHasan/DotNetFiddleSeleniumTests/README.md

 b- Run without selenium-grid, and on an IDE:
 1. Clone repository locally.
+2. In `tests/config/Config.json`, set `"SeleniumGrid": false`
 2. Open the project in a C# IDE such as `Visual Studio` or `Rider` (I have only used these 2, things maybe different in other IDEs) and select/click on "Run all Unit tests" (or similar) option.
-This _should_ clean and build the solution, find the 2 SpecFlow tests and run them.
+This _should_ clean and build the solution, find the 2 SpecFlow tests and run them on Chrome browser in head-full mode (p.s. when running without grid, these tests are setup to only run on Chrome, and expect a Chrome browser to be installed on the machine).
 In case no tests are found and run, then check if your IDE requires NUnit adapter to be manually installed.

+### Todos/room-for-improvements
+It would be good if tests could run in parallel, on all the browsers in the selenium-grid.
+At the moment, they only run on one browser (defined in config) from the grid.